-A doctor will discuss the procedure with you and ask you to sign a consent form, if you are happy to proceed.
+A doctor will discuss the procedure with you and ask you to sign a consent form.

-During the procedure (duration 10 to 15 minutes)
+During the procedure (duration 20 to 25 minutes)

-- This is carried out in theatre while you are awake. - You may be offered sedation through an injection into the back of your hand, to help you to relax. - You will lie on your stomach with a pillow under your pelvis and your back (bottom of spine) will be cleaned with an antiseptic solution which may feel cold. - We will then place sterile sheets around the area for injection.
-A local anaesthetic will be injected into your back to numb the area. - An X-ray will be used to ensure proper positioning and we may also use an ultrasound for guidance. - We will inject the site with local anaesthetic and a steroid.
+- This is carried out in theatre while you are awake. - You may be offered sedation through an injection into the back of your hand to help you to relax. - You will lie on your stomach with a pillow under your pelvis and your back (bottom of spine) will be cleaned with an antiseptic solution which may feel cold.
+Sterile sheets will then be placed around the area for injection.
+A local anaesthetic will be injected into your back to numb the area. - An X-ray will be used to ensure proper positioning and we may also use an ultrasound for guidance. - The site will be injected with local anaesthetic and a steroid.
 You may feel some pressure and pushing whilst this procedure is being carried out but you should have no pain.
-If you do feel any discomfort, please tell a member of the theatre team. - Once completed, we will place a plaster over the injection site.
+If you do feel any discomfort, please tell a member of the theatre team. - Once completed, a plaster will be placed over the injection site.
 You will then be taken to the recovery area.